elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ### Solutions
-- Within the proteomics community various converter software tools such as {% tool "msconvert" %} were implemented, which support the conversion of mass spectrometer output formats to the mzML standard data format as well as other conversions to standard data formats.
+- Within the proteomics community, various converter software tools such as {% tool "msconvert" %} were implemented, which support the conversion of mass spectrometer output formats to the mzML standard data format as well as other conversions to standard data formats.
-- Information on software tools that support HUPO-PSI data formats can be found on the standard format-specific web pages of the HUPO-PSI (e.g., [mzML](https://www.psidev.info/mzML) , [mzIdentML](https://www.psidev.info/mzidentml) and [mzTab](https://www.psidev.info/mztab) ).
+- Information on software tools that support HUPO-PSI data formats can be found on the standard format-specific web pages of the HUPO-PSI (e.g., [mzML](https://www.psidev.info/mzML), [mzIdentML](https://www.psidev.info/mzidentml) and [mzTab](https://www.psidev.info/mztab) ).
 The following list shows just a few tools using standard data formats as input and/or output:
   * {% tool "comet" %}
   * {% tool "mascot" %}
   * {% tool "openms" %}